3 Key Takeaways from Amigos v. Guzman (Work Injury Case & Appeal)July 31, 2017

 - Expert testimony that the pain was caused by the workplace injury; and

-- Application of Texas law which holds that medical expenses caused by aggravation of a preexisting condition are compensable.
+- Application of Texas law which holds that medical expenses caused by the aggravation of a preexisting condition are compensable.

 Through this evidence, Mr. Guzman meets the initial requirement of introducing expert testimony in accord with JLG Trucking, LLC v.
 Garza.
 To solidify his position, Dr. Reynolds testified his causation opinion was based largely on Mr. Guzman’s medical history of an asymptomatic preexisting condition that became symptomatic immediately after the accident.